jmartinkova/guide/docs/for-users/for-researchers/projects/clone-project.rst

 **How to Clone Project**

-Click on the icon of the folder on the left upper side of the Dashboard.
+Click on the Projects in Sidebar.

 ..
 TODO::

-    Add screenshot Click on the name of your Project
+    Add screenshot Click on Projects in Sidebar

 Click on the three dots on the right side of the Project you want to clone.